 Message from the ESSO President 17/10/2018

-Last week at the ESSO38 Congress in Budapest I took over the Presidency of the European Society of Surgical Oncology for a term of 2 years.
+At the ESSO38 Congress in Budapest I took over the Presidency of the European Society of Surgical Oncology for a term of 2 years.

 The surgical oncologist is in the centre of cancer care leading the multidisciplinary cancer management teams and surgeons have a pivotal role in diagnosing and treating cancer patients.
 Surgical Oncology (SO) is an independent subspecialty with it’s own Curriculum, Fellowship and Specialty Examination (UEMS Board).